Knewtonwako/Faithful-RTX/README.md

 make sure you put this after Modules  (IT MUST HAVE THE COMMA BEFORE "capabilities" TO ENSURE IT WORKS!!!!)

-next copy the textures into the block folder.
+Copy the files in the blocks folder into either the x32/x64 blocks folder.

+Make sure candles, deepslate, and huge_fungus folders are put into the blocks folder

-Now load the game select which faithful you've added the files to and ensure they work :)
+Now load the game select which faithful resource pack you've added the files to and enjoy